wazuh/wazuh-kubernetes/instructions.md

 These pods contain a worker node of the Wazuh cluster.
 They will receive the agent events.

 Details:
-- Image: Docker Hub 'wazuh/wazuh:3.9.4_6.8.2'
+- Image: Docker Hub 'wazuh/wazuh:3.9.4_7.1.0'
 - Controller: StatefulSet

 #### Elasticsearch

 Elasticsearch pod.
-It receives and stores alerts received from Logstash.
 No Elasticsearch cluster is supported yet.

 Details:
-- Image: wazuh/wazuh-elasticsearch:3.9.4_6.8.2
+- Image: wazuh/wazuh-elasticsearch:3.9.4_7.1.0
 - Controller: StatefulSet

-#### Logstash

-Logstash pod.
-It receives the alerts from each Filebeat located in every Wazuh manager.
-Then, the alerts are sent to Elasticsearch.

-Details:
-- image: Docker Hub 'wazuh/logstash:3.9.4_6.8.2'
-- Controller: Deployment

 #### Kibana

 Kibana pod.
 It lets you visualize your Elasticsearch data, along with other features as the Wazuh app.

 Details:
-- image: Docker Hub 'wazuh/kibana:3.9.4_6.8.2'
+- image: Docker Hub 'wazuh/kibana:3.9.4_7.1.0'
 - Controller: Deployment

 #### Nginx